jhrcook/statistical-rethinking/ch5_multivariate-linear-models.md

 percent LDS population (possibly standardized).
 You may want to consider transformations of the raw percent LDS variable.**

-I got my statisitcs from the *Wikipedia* article [“The Church of Jesus Christ of Latter-day Saints membership statistics (United States)”](https://en.wikipedia.org/wiki/The_Church_of_Jesus_Christ_of_Latter-day_Saints_membership_statistics_\(United_States\))
+I got my statistics from the *Wikipedia* article [“The Church of Jesus Christ of Latter-day Saints membership statistics (United States)”](https://en.wikipedia.org/wiki/The_Church_of_Jesus_Christ_of_Latter-day_Saints_membership_statistics_\(United_States\))
 (05/06/2020).